 Jackets and Coats

-If I plan to wear a jacket or coat, I tend to use a button pull or zipper pull.
+If I plan to wear a jacket or coat, I tend to use a button or zipper pull.
 I fasten it about halfway before slipping it over my head and shoulder.
-Then I pull it down while I’m sitting upright in my wheelchair.
-With my limited hand dexterity, I find it easier to put on quarter-zip sweaters versus full-zip jackets.
+Then, I pull it down while I’m sitting upright in my wheelchair.
+With my limited hand dexterity, I find it easier to put on quarter-zip sweaters than full-zip jackets.

 Catheterizing with Limited Hand Dexterity

-If you’re living with a spinal cord injury, you also have a wide variety of options for catheters for limited hand dexterity at 180 Medical, including the brand new Cure Dextra Closed System Catheter.
-These can open up a new world of independence for you if you’re ready to learn to self-catheterize.
+If you’re living with a spinal cord injury, 180 Medical offers a wide variety of catheters for limited hand dexterity, including the Cure Dextra Closed System Catheter.
+These can open up a new world of independence if you’re ready to learn to self-catheterize.

-Contact our friendly specialists to find out more about your insurance-covered catheter options, and get ready to start living a more independent life.
+Contact our friendly specialists to learn more about your insurance-covered catheter options and get ready to start living a more independent life.
 It’s not over for you just because of your spinal cord injury.